 Doug Barlow comes from a family that made Texas home in the 1800's.
 Doug and his wife Connie have raised their family here, just as Doug’s parents, grandparents, and their parents did.
 Doug’s large immediate family represented the working class of people who manned the Texasl refineries in the post WW II era.
-His father is a United States Marine Veteran who was awarded the Purple Heart on Okinawa and who was one of the first advance Marines ashore to occupy Japan for the formal surrender.
+His late father was a United States Marine Veteran who was awarded the Purple Heart on Okinawa and who was one of the first advance Marines ashore to occupy Japan for the formal surrender.
 His late father-in-law, Joseph C. Stewart, Sr. was a bombardier in WW II in the European Theater, earning the Distinguished Flying Cross for his courageous missions.
 Doug was married to his high school sweetheart Connie Sue Stewart in 1974 and together they worked for him to complete his undergraduate training at Lamar University and receive a Bachelor of Arts degree from Texas A&M University in 1976.
 With Connie’s help, he completed his doctorate in law and set up his law practice on the day he received his bar results.
-His law firm soon flourished and led to the vast experience in criminal law that he accumulated over the next 38+ years.
+His law firm soon flourished and led to the vast experience in criminal law that he accumulated over the next 40+ years.
 Doug and Connie are proud of their 4 children, each of whom are TAMU college graduates.
 After raising their children, Connie returned to Lamar University earning her Bachelor of Science in 2003 and beginning her teaching career as a 4th grade teacher at age 50.
 In their church home, Doug has served as Administrative Board and Staff/Parish Relations committee member, Assistant Cubmaster, Scouting Coordinator, and Scout Building Committee Chairman over the years.
 Coming from a working class of people, Doug knows the pulse of the community and is in tune with the jurors he encounters in the Texas courtrooms.
 His extensive immediate family has blossomed for generations in Texas in such areas as golf course development, banking, medicine, law enforcement, photography, farming and ranching, as well as comprising much of the working ranks and management of the Texas petrochemical industry.
 His extensive roots throughout Texas and his accomplishments have led to his recognition as a leader in the legal community.
 He serves as a mentor not only to young beginning lawyers, but to seasoned litigators as well.

 Doug has been an avid outdoorsman all his life - snowskiing in the Rockies, shark-diving in Tahiti, hiking the Big Bend canyons, and mostly, hunting Texas game from Big Thicket squirrels to Hill Country deer to alligators in Southeast Texas swamps.